Day 1. Arrive St Petersburg.

 Day 4.
 Self transfer to Moskovskiy Station to depart for Moscow by fast train – afternoon departure.
 Departures are frequent throughout the day.
-You will be met next morning and transferred to accommodation.
+Upon arrival you will be met and transferred to accommodation.
 Choice of homestay, hostel or budget hotel.

 Don’t miss our suggestions for optional sightseeing in Moscow!

 Time to experience the famed centre of Soviet-era Russia.
 This is where central control was wielded.
 Moscow is now a changed city, but its many surviving examples of architecture complement its thriving theatre and arts and for those so disposed, Moscow has museums to satisfy any interest!

 Day 9.
 Part of this day sees you winding your way East through the Ural Mountains to cross the geographic demarcation between Europe and Asia.
 On arrival, you are met and transferred to your accommodation.